MohamedAliMerali/React-18---Code-with-mosh/02 - Styling Components .md

 </List>;
 ```

 the return value of this is gonna be a react component that has this styles applied to it, so we can store the result in a component, then we replace the regular element and replace them with the new component.
-Like this the jsx markup inly represent the structures and no styling.
+Like this the jsx markup only represent the structures and no styling.

-4. Another benifits, as we mentioned earlier, with this approach it is easier to style a component based on its props or states. so earlier we applied the active class dinamically if the index of the current item wass equal to selectedIndex, to implement this using styles component?
+4. Another benifits, as we mentioned earlier, with this approach it is easier to style a component based on its props or states. so earlier we applied the active class dynamically if the index of the current item was equal to selectedIndex.

-We can give 'ListItem' component a prop like 'active' and set it to a boolean expression like this: **'active={index === selectedIndex}'**
+to implement this using styles component, We can give 'ListItem' component a prop like 'active' and set it to a boolean expression like this: **'active={index === selectedIndex}'**

 Here we'll get a compilation error, we need define the shape of props to this component using an interface.